Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

+\begin{proof}[Proof of Theorem \ref{thm:Regular}.]
+Up to replacing $G$ with one of its finite-index subgroups, we suppose that $G$ preserves the product structure of $X$.
+For every $1 \leq i \leq n$, $G$ acts essentially on $X_i$ without fixing a point in the visual boundary.
+It follows from Theorem \ref{thm:CS} that $G$ contains a contracting isometry of $X_i$, so that, according to Corollary \ref{cor:LoxoContracting}, there exists $L(i) \geq 0$ such that $G$ contains a loxodromic isometry of $(X_i,\delta_{L(i)})$.
+Notice that, according to Lemma \ref{lem:HXwhenloxo}, we know that an element of $G$ either has bounded orbits in $(X_i,\delta_{L(i)})$ or is loxodromic.
+By applying Proposition \ref{prop:simul} to the actions of $G$ on $(X_1,\delta_{L(1)}), \ldots, (X_n, \delta_{L(n)})$, we deduce that $G$ contains an element $g$ defining a loxodromic isometry of $(X_i,\delta_{L(i)})$ for every $1 \leq i \leq n$.
+We conclude from Corollary \ref{cor:LoxoContracting} that $g$ defines a contracting isometry of $X_i$ for every $1 \leq i \leq n$, i.e., is a regular isometry. \end{proof}

-We conclude this section by stating a few open questions about our hyperbolic space $H(X)$.
+\paragraph{Open questions.} We conclude this section by stating a few open questions about our hyperbolic models.
 First of all, is it really a model for universal acylindrical actions?
 Theorem \ref{thm:mainHX} does not completely prove this assertion, since our action is non-uniformly acylindrical.

-\begin{question} If $G$ acts geometrically on a CAT(0) cube complex, is the induced action $G \curvearrowright H(X)$ acylindrical? \end{question}
+\begin{question} Let $G$ be a group acting geometrically on a CAT(0) cube complex $X$.
+Does there exist an $L\geq 0$ such that any two disjoint hyperplanes of $X$ are either $L$-well-separated or both transverse to infinitely many hyperplanes?
+If so, is the induced action $G \curvearrowright (X,\delta_L)$ acylindrical? \end{question}

 Interestingly, the lack of acylindricity in the proof of Proposition \ref{prop:HXacyl} seems to have the same origin as the lack of acylindricity in the proofs of \cite[Theorem 7.1]{coningoff} and \cite[Theorem 22]{MoiAcylHyp}.
 Therefore, understanding this problem would be interesting.
-Another motivation would be to deduce from \cite{BowditchOneEndedSub} that a group acting geometrically on a CAT(0) cube complex contains only finitely many conjugacy classes of \emph{purely contracting subgroups} (ie., subgroups containing only contracting isometries) isomorphic to a given finitely presented one-ended group.
+Another motivation would be to deduce from \cite{BowditchOneEndedSub} that a group acting geometrically on a CAT(0) cube complex contains only finitely many conjugacy classes of \emph{purely contracting subgroups} (i.e., subgroups containing only contracting isometries) isomorphic to a given finitely presented one-ended group.

+From now on, given a CAT(0) cube complex $X$, we fix one of its hyperbolic models $H(X)$, hopefully the metric space $(X,\delta_L)$ where $L$ is the constant given by a positive answer to Question \ref{q:Universal}.

-Another natural question would be study the behaviour of $H(X)$ up to quasi-isometry.
+A natural question would be to study the behavior of $H(X)$ up to quasi-isometry.

 \begin{question} Does a quasi-isometry $X \to Y$ between cocompact CAT(0) cube complexes induces a quasi-isometry $H(X) \to H(Y)$? a homeomorphism $\partial H(X) \to \partial H(Y)$? \end{question}